Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent: Introduction

-Conjecture \ref{con1} goes beyond Igusa's original questions on both monodromy and exponential sums, and simplifies them to only involving $n,s$, and $d$.
-This simplification comes from recent insights on the minimal exponent by Musta{\c{t}}{\v{a}} and Popa from \cite{MustPopa}.
-The presented conjecture is a way to go forward after the recent solution of Igusa's conjecture on exponential sums for non-rational singularities in \cite{CMN}, which implies Conjecture \ref{con1} when $(n-s)/d\le 1$ and thus in particular when $n\le 3$ (indeed, the case with $d=2$ is easy and well-known).
+Conjecture \ref{con1} simplifies Igusa's original question on exponential sums (recalled in Section \ref{sec:intro:original}) to bounds involving only $n$, $d$, and $s$.
+It opens a way to proceed with Igusa's conjecture on exponential sums beyond the case of non-rational singularities that is obtained recently in \cite{CMN}.

-In most of the evidence we can furthermore take $\varepsilon=0$ and one may wonder to which extent this sharpening of Conjecture \ref{con:SfN} holds.
-The sharpening with $\varepsilon=0$ goes further beyond Igusa's conjectures in ways explained in Section \ref{subsection:order:poles}.
-One may also wonder whether the implied constant $c$ can be taken depending only on $f_d$ and $n$.
+In most of the evidence that we provide below, one can furthermore take $\varepsilon=0$ and one may wonder to which extent this sharpening of Conjecture \ref{con:SfN} holds.
+Such a sharpening with $\varepsilon=0$ goes beyond Igusa's conjectures in ways explained in Section \ref{subsection:order:poles}.
+One may also wonder whether the implied constant $c$ can be taken depending only on $f_d$ and $n$ (and $\varepsilon$, but not on $f$).
+If one excludes a finite set $S$ (depending on $f$ or just on $f_d$) of prime divisors of $N$, then it seems furthermore possible that the implied constant can be taken depending only on $d$ and $n$ (and $\varepsilon$); see Remark \ref{rem:largeprimes-n-d} for more details.

-In Section \ref{sec:monodromy} we relate the bounds from (\ref{eq:p-i}) to Igusa's monodromy conjecture.
+In Section \ref{sec:monodromy} we relate the bounds from Conjecture \ref{con1} to Igusa's monodromy conjecture.
 Conjecture \ref{con1} implies the strong monodromy conjecture for poles of local zeta functions with real part in the range strictly between $-\frac{n-s}{d}$ and zero.
-More precisely, we show that there are no poles (of a local zeta function of $f$) with real part in this range except $-1$ (see Theorem \ref{prop:mon}), and, correspondingly, there are no zeros of the Bernstein-Sato polynomial of $f$ in this range other than $-1$ (see Proposition \ref{lem:alpha}).
-In the other direction, we note that the strong monodromy conjecture in this range implies merely a much weaker variant of Conjecture \ref{con1}, namely the bounds from (\ref{bound:SfNp}) instead of (\ref{bound:SfN}), where the constant $c_p$ is allowed to depend on $p$.
+More precisely, we show under Conjecture \ref{con1} that there are no poles (of a local zeta function of $f$) with real part in this range except $-1$ (see Proposition \ref{prop:mon}); from \cite{MustPopa} it follows correspondingly that there are no zeros of the Bernstein-Sato polynomial of $f$ in this range other than $-1$ (see Proposition \ref{lem:alpha}).
+Note that Conjecture \ref{con1} is much stronger than the strong monodromy conjecture in the mentioned range, as the latter implies merely a much weaker variant of Conjecture \ref{con1}, namely the bounds from (\ref{bound:SfNp}) instead of (\ref{bound:SfN}), where the constant $c_p$ is allowed to depend on $p$.